 “Every digital transformation is going to begin and end with the customer, and I can see that in the minds of every CEO I talk to.”

-Digitization is the move from analog to digital.
+Digitisation is the move from analog to digital.

 Not so long ago, businesses kept records on paper.
 Whether handwritten in ledgers or typed into documents, business data was analog.
 If you wanted to gather or share information, you dealt with physical documents — papers and binders, xeroxes, and faxes.

-Digitalization is using digital data to simplify how you work.
+Digitalisation is using digital data to simplify how you work.

-Think of customer service, whether in retail, field ops, or a call center.
-Digitalization changed service forever by making customer records easily and quickly retrievable via computer.
+Think of customer service, whether in retail, field ops, or a call centre.
+Digitalisation changed service forever by making customer records easily and quickly retrievable via computer.
 The basic methodology of customer service didn’t change, but the process of fielding an inquiry, looking up the relevant data, and offering a resolution became much more efficient when searching paper ledgers was replaced by entering a few keystrokes on a computer screen or mobile device.